Jessica Demers – Owner, Zumba, Yoga Instructor

 Christine began practicing yoga eighteen years ago, but it wasn’t until a series of life challenges and changes in 2012 that she was inspired to follow her heart and become a yoga teacher.
 She loves teaching a diverse array of yoga classes in the Iyengar-style, guiding her students in the importance of proper alignment and the use of breath to focus the mind while releasing the body into the bliss of the pose.
 Teaching is her lifelong passion.
 Christine has been teaching English at the high school level for twelve years and strives to bring the feeling of centeredness and acceptance whether on the mat or in the schoolroom.
 Christine earned her 200 hour Yoga Teacher Certification under the tutelage of Kim Valeri and Saskia Bergmans-Smith through Yogaspirit Studios.
-She is grateful to ALL of the teachers who have graced and inspired her journey as a yoga instructor.
-Christine is registered with Yoga Alliance at the RYT 200 level.
+She is grateful to ALL of the teachers who have graced and inspired her journey.

 I have been in the fitness and Wellness field for over 15 years, and teach Zumba, Pilates, Active Older Adults, Silver Sneakers, Strength and Cardio Training.
 I worked with Weight Watchers for 9 years as a Receptionist, Receptionist Mentor/Trainer and as a Leader.
 I believe in maintaining the overall connection of Body, Mind and Spirit, and design my classes in such a way as to promote this connection in all types of exersize.
 I am currently also teaching at the Madison Senior Center, the Guilford Community Center and the Old Saybrook Estuary Council.